absolutely-sharad/Doctor_Appointment_App/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Development Guidelines
+- Follow the existing code structure and patterns
+- Use TypeScript for all new code
+- Implement proper error handling
+- Test on multiple platforms (web, iOS, Android)
+- Maintain the existing design system

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.